jeeliz/jeelizFaceFilter/README.md

 #### The detection state
 At each render iteration a callback function is executed ( `callbackTrack` in the code snippet ).
-It has one argument ( `detectState` ) which is a dictionnary with these properties :
+It has one argument ( `detectState` ) which is a dictionnary with these properties:
 * `detected`: the face detection probability, between `0` and `1`,
 * `x`, `y`: The 2D coordinates of the center of the detection frame in the viewport (each between -1 and 1, `x` from left to right and `y` from bottom to top),
 * `s`: the scale along the horizontal axis of the detection frame, between 0 and 1 (1 for the full width).
 The detection frame is always square,
 * `rx`, `ry`, `rz`: the Euler angles of the head rotation in radians.
-* `expressions`: `Float32Array` listing the facial expression coefficients :
+* `expressions`: `Float32Array` listing the facial expression coefficients:
     * `expressions[0]`: mouth opening coefficient (`0` &rarr; mouth closed, `1` &rarr; mouth fully opened)

 ### Miscellaneous methods
-After the initialization (ie after that `callbackReady` is launched ) , these methods are available :
+After the initialization (ie after that `callbackReady` is launched ) , these methods are available:

 * `JEEFACEFILTERAPI.resize()`: should be called after resizing the `<canvas>` element to adapt the cut of the video,